techalgospotlight/techalgospotlight/README.md

-# Jekyll Theme - TechAlgoSpotlight
+# TechAlgoSpotlight

-A new version of TechAlgoSpotlight with Jekyll.
+Explore Tech with Spotlight